Malka Potashnik: Life

 Potashnik was born into the Halfon family and experiences paralysis in her right leg.
 She began training at a sports center for people with disabilities, and in 1967, she participated in the Stoke Mandeville Games where she won both gold and silver medals.

-At the 1968 Summer Paralympics, in Tel Aviv, she won gold medals in Women's Shot Put 5, Wheelchair Basketball, Women's Club Throw Special class, and Women's Javelin Special class.
-She won silver medals in Women's Shot Put Special class, Women's 50 meters Breaststroke Special class, and Women's Discus Throw Special class.
+At the 1968 Summer Paralympics, in Tel Aviv, she won gold medals in Wheelchair Basketball, Women's Club Throw Special class, and Women's Javelin Special class.
+She won silver medals in Women's Shot Put Special class, Women's 50 meters Breaststroke Special class, Women's swimming medley relay, and Women's Discus Throw Special class.

 At the 1972 Summer Paralympics, in Heidelberg, she won a gold medal in Women's Shot Put 5, silver medal in Women's Javelin 5, and bronze medal in Women's Discus Throw 5.